Rao-Blackwellised Reparameterisation Gradients: Conclusion

 We have presented the R2-G2 estimator as a novel, general-purpose and single-sample gradient estimator for latent Gaussian random variables as the Rao-Blackwellisation of the reparameterisation gradient estimator.
 Our method is motivated by the widespread usage of Gaussian distributions in probabilistic ML and applications of Rao-Blackwellisation in gradient estimators for latent discrete variables \citep{liu2019rbreinforce,dong2020disarm,kool2020unordered,paulus2021gumbelrao}.

 We theoretically and empirically show that the local reparameterisation trick is an instance of Rao-Blackwellisation and the R2-G2 estimator for linear layers of BNNs with independent weights.
 It is equivalent to sampling pre-activations in forward computations and updating parameters with a Rao-Blackwellised reparameterisation gradient estimator in backpropagation.
 This explicates the empirical evidence that the local reparameterisation trick reduces variance of gradients obtained by the global reparameterisation trick as the benefit of Rao-Blackwellisation stated by Theorem \ref{theorem:local_reparam_as_r2g2}.
-By casting the local reparameterisation gradient estimator as Rao-Blackwellised gradients for Bayesian MLPs, we showed that initial training with Rao-Blackwellised gradients also yield gains in performance for other models with multiple applications of the reparameterisation trick such as Bayesian CNNs and hierarchical VAEs, with substantial performance gains in the latter.
+By casting the local reparameterisation gradient estimator as Rao-Blackwellised gradients for Bayesian MLPs, we showed that initial training with Rao-Blackwellised gradients also yield gains in performance for other models such as Bayesian CNNs and hierarchical VAEs.
+While performance gains were sometimes modest, they were consistent across models with multiple applications of the reparameterisation trick and particularly prominent in hierarchical VAEs.
 The main limitation of the R2-G2 estimator is the computational cost from solving Equation \ref{equation:normal_equation} and its implicit dependence on how pre-activations are computed.
 The latter is inherited from model parameterisation.
 To mitigate the former, we exploited low dimensionality in upper convolutional layers of Bayesian CNNs and latent spaces of VAEs, thereby requiring less iterations of the conjugate gradient algorithm.

-While our work has focused on the case where the matrix $\mathbf{V}$ is diagonal, we note that R2-G2 can be extended to the non-diagonal case by defining appropriate matrix-vector product functions called within the conjugate gradient algorithm.
+While our work has focused on the case where the matrix $\mathbf{V}$ is diagonal, we note that R2-G2 can be extended to the non-diagonal case, such as low-rank covariance matrices \citep{tomczak2020lowrank}, by defining appropriate matrix-vector product functions called within the conjugate gradient algorithm.
 Aside from likelihoods and ELBOs, we note that the R2-G2 estimator can be applied to other objective functions.
 A potential extension of our work can be to augment existing gradient estimators for variational inference in the \emph{multi-sample} setting \citep{roeder2017stl,rainforth2018tighter,tucker2018dreg,bauer2021gdreg} with the R2-G2 estimator and evaluate its effectiveness.
 We leave these directions for future work.